randomnerd41/optibuntu/README.md

 # how to use

 1. download the .zip
+from here or use the google
+drive repo

-2. open a terminal
+3. open a terminal

-3. go to downloads:
+4. go to downloads:

 ```
 cd Downloads